-Sonae's Audit Co-ordination Committee assists the Executive Committee in defining policies, reviewing, and coordinating the activities of internal audit, and reviewing the internal control processes and systems.
-This committee, which meets quarterly, is chaired by Ângelo Paupério (Co-CEO), and includes Board members and Internal Audit Managers responsible for this role in the Company and in its business areas, the Board and Corporate Governance Officer and the Group Chief Risk Officer, and has the following main goals:
+Sonae's Audit Co-ordination Committee is composed of members of the board of directors of Sonae's businesses and of the internal audit managers responsible for this role in the Company and in its business areas, the Board and Corporate Governance Officer and the Group Chief Risk Officer.
+This Committee meets quarterly and has the following main goals:

-- Propose and give opinion to the Board of Directors regarding the internal audit policies and level of relation with external auditors; - Apprise the internal audit plans of Sonae Companies; - Monitor internal audit activities, namely through the analysis of quarterly reports, and recommended improvements; - Monitor external audit activities through the analysis of the respective reports; - Decide the execution of unplanned internal audits; - Promote the development of internal audit human resources; - Propose the acquisition, development and implementation of new internal audit systems and methodologies to be applied by the Sonae Companies; - Give opinion and cooperate in the proposal for the selection of the Company's External Auditor; - Develop and maintain a quality assurance and improvement program of the internal audit function; - Promote the organisation of an annual even to exchange knowledge and experiences.
+- Give opinion to the Board of Directors regarding the internal audit policies and level of relation with external auditors: - Inform about internal audit plans of Sonae Companies; - Monitor internal audit activities, namely through the analysis of quarterly reports, and recommended improvements; - Monitor external audit activities through the analysis of the respective reports; - Decide on the execution of unplanned internal audits; - Promote the development of internal audit human resources; - Propose the acquisition, development and implementation of new internal audit systems and methodologies to be applied by Sonae Group; - Give opinion and cooperate in the proposal for the selection of the Company's External Auditor; - Promote the exchange of knowledge and experiences between the internal audit teams of Sonae' different business areas.

-Sonae's Risk Management Consultation Group
+Sonae's Risk Management Consulting Group